um-grex/grex-docs/content/english/storage/data-sharing.md

 setfacl -m g:wg-abcde:X /project/123456/
 {{< /highlight >}}

-Note that the real, absolute path to the project has to be used rather than a $HOME-based symbolic link.
+Note that the real, absolute path to the project must be used rather than a $HOME-based symbolic link.
 To get the absolute path to the PI's project, use ```diskusage_report``` tool.

 ### Managing ACLs: viewing and removing